MovieBias

 Overview

-When Prince Danilo falls in love with American dancer Sally O'Hara, his uncle, King Nikita I of Monteblanco, forbids him to marry her because Sally is a commoner.
-Thinking she has been jilted by her prince, Sally marries wealthy Baron Sadoja.
-When the elderly man dies suddenly, Sally must be wooed all over again by Danilo.
+Prince Danilo falls in love with dancer Sally O'Hara.
+However, his uncle, King Nikita I of Monteblanco, forbids the marriage due to her being a commoner.
+Thinking she's been jilted by her prince, Sally marries lecherous old Baron Sadoja, whose wealth has kept the kingdom afloat.
+When he suddenly dies, Sally must be wooed all over again by Danilo.

 Starring Cast